singhrd/QuarantinePilotCovid19/analytics/README.md

 of those confirmed cases by several weeks.
 We provide a crude measure for now

    - Fatality rate = [Cumulative deaths at time t]/[Cumulative confirmed cases at time t]

+#### Epidemic Control Ratio

+Per [Source] the epidemic is considered controlled when there is maximum 1 case per 200,000 people or 0.5 case per 100,000 people per day for a period of 21 days.
+We normalize the daily cases at a given location by population at that location/200,000.
+A value of less than or equal to 1.0 would mean that the epidemic is controlled at that location.

+   - Epidemic Control Ratio = [Daily confirmed cases at time t]/[population/200,000]